 The route then went on to go up Hospital Hill as a dual carriageway, through the Town Cricket Ground and round the back of the White Swan pub and then through the cottages to the north of the present A27, before joining the dual carriageway by the Arboretum.

-We support the proposal to build an adjusted Purple Route.
+We support the proposal to build the Arundel Alternative.

 Fully develop the grade separated junction at Crossbush, thus eliminating the traffic lights, except possibly at peak hours.
 This would enable westbound traffic to leave the A27 for Arundel or Littlehampton at this junction as well as enabling traffic to join the A27 going either way.